top of page

 wealth of family history they embody and pass on to

-This declaration, invocation and lament fuels my resolve to honorably acknowledge my earthly and my heavenly inheritance and lineage.
-And it's also part of the title of Austin Channing Brown's bestseller.
+This declaration, invocation, and lament fuels my resolve to honorably acknowledge my earthly and my heavenly inheritance + lineage.

-I can not sing the praises loud enough about how Jemar Tisby has done an absolutely scholarly and profound work to discuss Juneteenth—it's a celebration of Black triumph and tragedy.
+I can not sing the praises loud enough about how Jemar Tisby has done a profound work to discuss Juneteenth—it's a celebration of Black triumph + tragedy.
 As usual, all links are provided at the end of the article to minimize your reading distractions.

 If you plan to stay current with my summer writing project, make sure you join my email list and spread the word, as I take you through my research and story-gathering process.